HollowHorizon/HollowEngine/README.md

-# HollowStory
+# HollowEngine

- Engine for development story-based maps & modpacks
+Powerful Engine for creating Minecraft content.

+Now it provides a simple and easy way to create Scripts for Dialogues, NPCs and Game Management.